top of page

-The purpose of this statement is to set out how we are managing the risk of modern slavery and the steps taken by us to prevent modern slavery taking place in our business and supply chains.
+The purpose of this statement is to set out the steps taken by us to ensure modern slavery is not taking place in our business and supply chains.

 CFG’s ultimate majority shareholder is HH Sheikh Mansour.
 CFG has its head office in the UK at City Football HQ, 400 Ashton New Road, Manchester, England, M11 4TQ and, on a consolidated basis, has an annual turnover of more than £36m.
 CFG and the Club’s financial year end is 30 June.

-We are committed to conducting our business in an ethical and lawful manner and this statement sets out our zero-tolerance approach to modern slavery and human trafficking, in all its forms.
+We continue to be committed to conducting our business in an ethical and lawful manner and adopt a zero-tolerance approach to modern slavery and human trafficking, in all its forms.
 Everyone in our business has a responsibility to be alert to the risk of modern slavery and human trafficking, however small, both within our business and in our wider supply chain and partnerships.
 Our workforce are required to report any concerns about modern slavery and human trafficking and management are required to act upon them.

 OUR SUPPLY CHAIN & DUE DILIGENCE PROCESSES

-We ensure robust procedures are in place for onboarding new suppliers through our Procurement Policy.
-As part of our approach to identify and mitigate any risk of modern slavery in our supply chain, we prefer to build long-standing relationships with local suppliers and clearly outline our expectations for business behaviour, including our zero-tolerance approach to slavery and human trafficking.
-With regards to national or international supply chains, our preferred point of contact is with a UK company or branch and we require these entities to have suitable anti-slavery policies and procedures in place.
+Our internal procurement function has robust procedures in place for selecting new suppliers.
+As part of our approach to identify and mitigate any risk of modern slavery in our supply chain, our preference is to build long-standing relationships with local suppliers and clearly outline our expectations for business behaviour, including our zero-tolerance approach to slavery and human trafficking.

 Our standard contractual terms of business require our counterparties to comply with applicable laws in relation to anti-slavery and human trafficking, to incorporate equivalent terms in their own contractual arrangements, and an obligation to notify us should they become aware of any slavery or human trafficking in their own supply chains.